TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 C. ACNM handbook: “the home birth practice manual”.

 A. Licensure requirements: A CNM practicing in New Mexico shall hold a license that meets the New Mexico board of nursing’s requirement to practice as a registered nurse in New Mexico and shall hold current certification by AMCB or its designee.
-The department may deny licensure, including renewal or reinstatement of licensure, to a CNM whose midwifery or nursing license has been subject to disciplinary action in any jurisdiction.
-If denied, re-application will only be considered after a minimum of one year from date of initial denial, and the re-application must be accompanied by full disclosure and complete record of previous actions.
+The department may deny licensure, including renewal, reinstatement, or reactivation of licensure, to a CNM whose midwifery or nursing license has been subject to disciplinary action in any jurisdiction.
+If denied due to disciplinary action, re-application will only be considered after a minimum of one year from date of initial denial, and the re-application must be accompanied by full disclosure and complete record of previous actions.
 A CNM license is not transferable.

 B. Initial licensure:

-(1) An applicant for licensure to practice as a CNM in New Mexico shall submit to the department:
+(1) An applicant for licensure to practice as a CNM in New Mexico shall submit to the department via the electronic professional licensing management system:

 (a) a completed application;